 Blue Plains Tunnel, Washington, DC

-The project is the design-build of a 24,000-foot-long, 26-foot-diameter CSO tunnel constructed in soft ground under and adjacent to the Potomac and Anacostia Rivers.
-In addition to the tunnel, the project includes a 132-foot-diameter dewatering shaft and a 76-foot-diameter screening shaft at Blue Plains Advanced Wastewater Treatment Plant (BPAWWTP) to serve as main access point for the tunnel construction; a 55-foot-diameter drop shaft at the main pumping station to serve as terminus point; a 50-foot-diameter drop/overflow shaft at Joint Base Anacostia Bolling; and a 55-foot-diameter junction/ drop shaft at Poplar Point Pumping Station.
+The Blue Plains Tunnel project is the design-build of a 24,000-foot-long, 26-foot-diameter CSO tunnel constructed in soft ground under and adjacent to the Potomac and Anacostia Rivers.
+In addition to the tunnel, the project included a 132-foot-diameter dewatering shaft and a 76-foot-diameter screening shaft at Blue Plains Advanced Wastewater Treatment Plant to serve as main access point for the tunnel construction; a 55-foot-diameter drop shaft at the main pumping station to serve as terminus point; a 50-foot-diameter drop/overflow shaft at Joint Base Anacostia Bolling; and a 55-foot-diameter junction/drop shaft at Poplar Point Pumping Station.
 The dewatering shaft and screening shaft were between 180 and 198 feet below ground.
 The team used an extremely specialized subaqueous tremie method to pour concrete in the three drop shafts, each 120 to 145 feet deep.

 The project included an innovative mucking system with a custom designed 110-ton gantry crane and muck box carousel to meet the aggressive design advance rate.